jorgegv/spectrum-vertical-scroller/doc/SP1-SCROLLER.md

 ## SP1 scrolling test 1

 It can be found in the `src/sp1-randomtiles` directory.
-This is a real scroller, using the workflow that would be used for a real game: tiles are drawn on some non-visible top rows and are brought into view by the scrolling process.
+This is a real scrol|ler, using the workflow that would be used for a real game: tiles are drawn on some non-visible top rows and are brought into view by the scrolling process.
 In this example, the logic for printing tiles on the top is trivial, but in a real game those would come from a map.

 Keep in mind that the top row of invisible tiles is only drawn once in a while (when a full tile row has been scrolled down) and not on every scroll cycle.